adambard/learnxinyminutes-docs/coffeescript.html.markdown

 Block comments are like these, and they translate directly to '/ *'s and '* /'s for the resulting JavaScript code.

-You should understand most of JavaScript semantices before continuing.
+You should understand most of JavaScript semantics before continuing.
 ###